Lesson 3 - Conditioning in SDEs

 where 1A(x0)=y\mathbb{1}_{\mathcal{A}(x_0) = y} is the indicator function that is 1 if the constraint is satisfied and 0 otherwise.
 In the case of score-based models, p0t(X0Zt)p_{0 \mid t}(X_0 \mid Z_t) is exactly the transition density of our reversed SDE as seen before.
 While we can sample for this distribution, we cannot easily get its value at a certain point, making the integral above hard to evaluate.

-Here, E[X0Xt=Zt]\mathbb{E}[X_0 \mid X_t = Z_t] is the mean of the Gaussian approximation and just the denoised sample, i.e. we use the already trained score network.
-The variance σt\sigma_t is the variance of the Gaussian approximation and is a hyperparameter that has to be tuned.
+where μ0t(Zt)=E[X0Xt=Zt]\mu_{0 \mid t}(Z_t) = \mathbb{E}[X_0 \mid X_t = Z_t] is the mean of the Gaussian approximation and corresponds to the denoised sample, which we can estimate using the already trained score network.
+The variance γt\gamma_t is the variance of the Gaussian approximation and is a hyperparameter that has to be tuned.

 Approaches using this approximation are generally called reconstruction guidance.
 Why is this?
 Let us look at the algorithm that implements this approximation: